Szumak75/AASd/docs/Installation.md

 It was assumed that these passwords would be encrypted with a simple two-sided algorithm.\
 This, of course, does not protect against password interception, but limits its readability.

-For example, to add the password for the '`memailalert`' module to the '`smtp_pass`' variable, we run the project as follows:
+For example, to add the password for the `memailalert` module to the `smtp_pass` variable, we run the project as follows:

 ```
 $ ./aasd.py -p --section=memailalert --varname=smtp_pass